 As you’ll see, there are plenty of ways to stay active and healthy while living with a gastric balloon.

-How soon can I exercise after the insertion of a weight loss balloon?
+How soon can I exercise after the placement of a gastric balloon?

-The key thing to remember regarding exercise, is to start with gentle activities, listen to your body and increase duration and intensity of what you do when you feel ready.
-Going gung-ho before your body is ready, risks injury and setting you back in your goal to get more active.
-Finally, it’s important for all of us to seek advice from a doctor before starting a strenuous exercise regimen and this, of course, includes people who have a temporary gastric balloon.
+The key thing to remember regarding exercise, is to start with gentle activities, listen to your body and increase the duration and intensity of what you do when you feel ready.
+It's important to take it easy and not push yourself too hard before your body is ready, as this can increase the risk of injury and set you back in your goal to be more active.
+Your clinic team can work through your goals with you based on your progress and how you feel.

 Safe exercises with your temporary gastric balloon

 You might wonder, “What kind of exercise can I do with the gastric balloon inside me?”
 This temporary balloon is designed to partially fill the space in your stomach, which will help you feel satisfied after eating smaller meals and allow you to go about your normal daily activities.
 Incorporating all sorts of activity is definitely doable.